 After 35 years in the AG industry I retired in 2001.
-Selling fertilizer and buying peanuts from the growers over the years was a very interesting and lively career but I don't miss it as much as I thought that I would.
+Selling fertilizer, seed, chemicals, and buying peanuts from the growers over the years was a very interesting and lively career but I don't miss it as much as I thought that I would.
 I started NewEyes consulting in 2003.
 This was a very rewarding experience for me.
 I really enjoy assisting businesses in planning their survival and success.
 Being able to choose when I work was a new experience that I dearly loved.
-During this time I got re-invigorated in my Ham Radio hobby and have built a new shack to operate from and even enjoy the digital modes as well as chasing DX.
+During this time I got re-invigorated in my Ham Radio hobby and built a new shack to operate from and enjoy the digital modes as well as chasing DX.
 Re-newing old friendships and getting back on the air has been almost as rewarding as when I first entered the hobby back in 1977.

 My favorite operating position in the shack.
 The layout changes from time to time.